-Charities that collect interest on large endowments tend to have
+Groups which collect interest on large endowments tend to

-lower overhead because they can do less fundraising.
-Charities which
+have lower overhead because they can do less fundraising.

-use mostly volunteer labor and donated supplies by contrast may have
+volunteer labor and donated supplies by contrast may have “high”

-“high” overhead, as much of their program work may not appear in
+overhead, as much of their program work does not appear in cash

 The practice of ascribing direct mail to program service